Splintermail/splintermail-client/tools/qwwq/README.md

 Where "{a=0,b=1,c=2}" is the compile-time-defined keymap object.

-When an expression inside a lazy object is discovered by the compiler to be a reference to non-global parameter, that lazy object instruction and its arg get overwritten with noops:
+When an expression inside a lazy object is discovered by the compiler to be a reference to non-global parameter from outside the scope of the lazy, that lazy object instruction and its arg get overwritten with noops:

 Example code: